 There’s a lot said about veganism from all quarters but when it comes down to the bare basics of it, what is veganism and how does it work?

-If you’d like to go vegan but have ever wondered what a vegan is, what do vegans eat, or even what veganism means – we’ve got all the answers.
+If you’d like to go vegan this Veganuary (or any other time of the year) but find yourself wondering about what vegans can eat, or even what veganism means – we’ve got all the answers here.

 This article will cover:

 - What veganism is

 - What a vegan lifestyle is

 - The advantages of veganism

 - How to become a vegan

 - Why going vegan won’t break the bank